Our Alliance with WSU College of Veterinary Medicine

 Meet WSU alumna Kathleen White and Soriah, a 2-month-old tabby kitten.
-As part of our partnership with WSU’s College of Veterinary Medicine, Kathleen worked alongside Seattle Humane’s veterinarians to perform health checks, spay and neuter surgeries, microchipping and vaccinations on pets like Soriah.
+As part of our alliance with WSU’s College of Veterinary Medicine, Kathleen worked alongside Seattle Humane’s veterinarians to perform health checks, spay and neuter surgeries, microchipping and vaccinations on pets like Soriah.
 Soriah, her five siblings and their mother were among 42 cats and kittens rescued through our Life-Saver Rescue Program from a shelter in Eastern Washington that lacked the resources to care for them — the plight of thousands of pets we save every year.
 At Seattle Humane, Soriah got the special care she needed and deserved and was adopted into an adoring home of her own.

 Working Better Together